Who is eligible now for the vaccine in Nevada?

 What are the side effects of the COVID-19 vaccine?

-Among the 36,000+ people who have received an mRNA COVID-19 vaccine through phase 3 clinical trials (Moderna and Pfizer-BioNTec trials), no serious safety concerns have been reported.
+In clinical trials (Moderna and Pfizer-BioNTec trials), no serious safety concerns have been proven.
 Some participants reported transient side effects including: sore arm, fever, muscle pain and fatigue that resolved in 24 hours.
 Older adults reported fewer and milder side effects.
 In a small percentage of cases these side effects were severe — defined as preventing daily activities.

 There were no Grade 4 reactions during clinical trials, requiring an emergency room visit or hospitalization.